 How long should I wait between follow-ups?

-Two weeks between the intro and your first two follow-ups, then quarterly check-ins.
+Two weeks between the intro and your first two follow-ups, then move to three months between check-ins.

 What if I feel annoying?